kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 3. The claim has **exactly one** scheduler-recognized `StructuredParameters` config entry targeting the relevant request
 4. That entry can be decoded successfully using the well-known schema
-5. The claim provides values for ALL keys in `sharingAffinity.attributeKeys` (missing key → device is **not** a candidate)
+5. The claim provides values for ALL keys in `sharingAffinity.parameterKeys` (missing key → device is **not** a candidate)
 6. For each required affinity key, the recognized entry provides a **string** value (non-string values are invalid in alpha)